Skip to content

 Operating System

-What an operating system is, and one or two common examples (Windows, Android, macOS, Linux).
+What an operating system is, with common examples like Windows, Android, macOS, and Linux.

 What is an Operating System?